-The Merit-Based Incentive Payment System consolidates several existing Medicare quality-improvement programs into one program, beginning in 2017.
-CMS finalized its 2018 rule for the new system in November 2017.
-Under the 2015 law that repealed the sustainable growth rate, MIPS combines the Physician Quality Reporting System, meaningful use and the value-based modifier.
+The Merit-Based Incentive Payment System (MIPS) consolidated several existing Medicare quality-improvement programs into one program, starting in 2017.
+The program aims to encourage provider-driven efficiency, to ensure quality care and reduce overall costs for the program.
 As under those programs, physicians who fail to comply with MIPS requirements face future penalties.
 View the Academy's guide to reporting under MIPS.

-CMS will score physicians for each category and compare each doctor’s total composite score to a national benchmark.
-Physicians could earn a bonus or penalty, based on performance.
-These adjustments start in 2019, based on 2017 performance.
+The Centers for Medicare & Medicaid Services (CMS) scores physicians for each category and compares their total composite score to a national benchmark.
+Physicians could earn a future bonus or penalty, based on performance.

-The Academy is working to ensure that requirements for MIPS do not place significant administrative burdens on physicians trying to succeed, and that specialists and particularly ophthalmologists are not at an unfair advantage.
-The Academy won EHR exceptions for two measures in the advancing care information category that rarely apply to ophthalmology.
-In addition, the Academy:
+The Academy’s IRIS® Registry has helped ophthalmologists avoid over $1 billion in penalties under MIPS.
+We’re working to ensure that requirements for MIPS do not place significant administrative burdens on physicians trying to succeed, and that specialists and particularly ophthalmologists are not at an unfair advantage.
+The Academy also:

-- Has met with high-level CMS officials several times to advocate for ophthalmologists in the formation of the MIPS program.
+- Has met with high-level CMS officials several times to advocate for ophthalmologists’ success in the program

 - Formally asked CMS to recognize for registry participation for all four categories of the MIPS program